-This is a review of the book, “ Little Red Book of Selling .”
+This is a review and summary of the book, “ Little Red Book of Selling .”
 By Jeffrey Gitomer.

 I guess most of you would have heard of Jeffrey given that he has a number of best sellers on the market.